Nikoms/phpunit-fail-lover/README.md

 ### Separate logger and replay

-You may want to only activate one of the two plugin or use another file for each of them.
-You can do that by using a specific listener.
+You can use a different file for the *log* and the *replay* by using the specific listeners.
+In fact, the basic `FailLoverListener` seen above is just a shortcut to these two listeners.

 #### Log only